Tank Volume Calculator

 The Formulas Explained

 The math used depends entirely on the geometry of the container.
-For a **Vertical Cylinder**, the formula is: Volume = π × radius² × height.
+For a Vertical Cylinder, the formula is: Volume = pi x radius x height.
 This calculates the base area and multiplies it by the depth.
-For a **Rectangular Tank**, the math is even simpler: Volume = length × width × height.
+For a Rectangular Tank, the math is even simpler: Volume = length x width x height.

 Once the volume is found in cubic feet, the tool converts it into liquid units.
 For instance, to get US Gallons, we multiply the cubic feet by 7.48.
 To get Liters, we multiply the cubic meters (found by converting feet to meters) by 1,000.
 These conversion factors are standard in the engineering world, ensuring that the Tank Volume Calculator provides reliable results every time.